President (government title): One-party states

+People's Republic of China

-The President of China is the head of state of the People's Republic of China.
-Under the country's constitution, the presidency is a largely ceremonial office with limited power.
+The president of China is the state representative of the People's Republic of China.
+While the office has many of the characteristics of a nominal head of state, the Constitution of China does not define it as such.
+Under the country's constitution, the presidency is a largely ceremonial office with no real power.
 However, since 1993, as a matter of convention, the presidency has been held simultaneously by the General Secretary of the Chinese Communist Party, the top leader in the single-party system.